The classic Checkout SDK integrations are being phased out

 /payments endpoint or the

 /payments/details endpoint (for 3D Secure redirects) already indicates whether the payment was authorised.
-In other cases, we can only inform you of the outcome of a payment by means of a notification.
-You'll need to rely on notifications when:
+In other cases, we can only inform you of the outcome of a payment by means of a webhook event.
+You'll need to rely on webhook events when:

 resultCodeis Pending or Received.